Mast3R-AI/ai_infrastructure_scanner/README.md

 # Python scanner for AI infrastructure recognition

 This project was made using my own programming knowledge and Cursor AI.
-When building that scanner I faced many problems.
 -----
 ##### The main issue was that the project gets messy and to complicated over time.
 When building the very first version of that program I haven't defined the architecture on my own.
 I specified the Cursor AI what functionality of the scanner I need.
 I only made a detailed explanation of features, requirements and possibilities.
 I completely ignored the architecture side.
 This quickly lead the project to become to complicated and poorly working.